StatisticalRethinkingJulia/DynamicHMCModels.jl/README.md

 Tamas Papp has been very helpful during the development og the DynamicHMC versions of the models.

-The  documentation has been generated using Literate.jl and Documenter.jl based on several ideas demonstrated by Tamas Papp in above mentioned  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).

 ## Questions and issues

 Question and contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems or have a question.